-\bl{ In the remainder of the paper, we first model the task dependencies among the agents as a task dependency graph, and then split the agents into clusters according to the task dependency graph in Section \ref{subsec:task}.
-The concepts of assume-guarantee contracts and contract satisfaction are introduced in Section~\ref{subsec:agc}.
+In the remainder of the paper, we first introduce the concepts of assume-guarantee contracts and contract satisfaction in Section~\ref{subsec:agc}.
 Based on these notions of contracts, our main compositionality results are presented in Sections \ref{subsec:compo1} and \ref{subsec:compo2}, which are used to tackle acyclic and cyclic interconnection graphs, respectively.
-Then, we show that STL tasks can be casted as funnel functions in Section \ref{subsec: ppc}, and then formulated as assume-guarantee contracts in Section \ref{subsec:stl_to_agc}.
-A closed-form continuous-time control law is derived in Section \ref{sec:localcontroller} to enforce local contracts over agents in a distributed manner. }
+Then, we show that STL tasks can be casted as prescribed performance functions in Section \ref{subsec: ppc}, and then formulated as assume-guarantee contracts in Section \ref{subsec:stl_to_agc}.
+A closed-form continuous-time control law will be derived in Section \ref{sec:localcontroller} to enforce local contracts over agents in a distributed manner.